BreakfastTea/Supersolid-Programming-Assignment/README.md

 confident I would make good use of it here.
 If I had to take this test again, I would have attempted to get back up to speed with mocha/chai before starting the test.
-- Confused angular controller with node controllers duh!
+- Some connection issues with MongoDB and using MongoDB Atlas, but nothing a quick search couldn't fix.
 - Forgot password to recently created db, but eventually remembered it, also duh!